Encharted Cook

 ½ Cup Black Beans, ½ Cup Corn, 1 ½ Cups Shredded Sharp Cheddar or Mexican Blend Cheese

-• Cover the baking dish with aluminum foil and bake the peppers in the preheated oven for 30 to 40 minutes or until the peppers are heated through and the cheese is melted.
+• Bake.
+Cover the baking dish with aluminum foil and bake the peppers in the preheated oven for 30 to 40 minutes or until the peppers are heated through and the cheese is melted.

 Notes